Patrick-E-Rankin/Mach3Controller/README.md

 ### Prerequisites

-Windows 7 or newer (I have not tested 32 bit if you are running Mach3 on 32 bit windows let me know how this peforms)
+Windows 7 or newer (I have not tested 32 bit if you are running Mach3 on 32 bit windows let me know how this performs)

 ## Authors